- Homosexuality

 The former Commander of the National Armed Forces of Indonesia, Andika Perkasa stated there are no laws banning LGBT people to serve in Indonesian Military.
 However, he realized that the Indonesian military doesn’t allow “indecent sexual acts” to happen in the military.

-Conversion therapy in Sumatera Selatan is unknown.
+Conversion therapy in Sumatera Selatan is not banned.